SHOWING 1 - 1 OF 1 RESULTS

 The Grand Forks AFB Clinic provides routine and acute care Monday through Friday 7:30 a.m. to 4:30 p.m. except for federal holidays and clinic closures.
 For an appointment, call 701-747-5601.

 Unfortunately, Grand Forks AFB currently does not have an emergency room or acute care clinic.
-There is no emergency room at Grand Forks AFB.
-For medical emergencies, call 911 inform the dispatcher your emergency is on Grand Forks AFB or proceed directly to your nearest emergency room.
+For medical emergencies, call 911 and inform the dispatcher your emergency is on Grand Forks AFB or proceed directly to your nearest emergency room.
 The medical treatment facility provides 24 hours on-base ambulance service, providing transportation if needed, to the Altru Hospital emergency room in Grand Forks.

 Non-Availability - Before family members or retirees are admitted to a civilian hospital, or go for outpatient surgery, please contact the TRICARE office.
 A non-availability statement may be needed in order for TRICARE to pay for the inpatient stay or outpatient surgery.
 If admission is required, please contact the TRICARE office the next duty day for a non-availability statement.

 Days and Hours of Operation - The clinic is open Monday through Friday from 7:30 a.m. to 4:30 p.m.
 It is closed Saturdays and Sundays, holidays and goal days.
-The clinic is closed the third Friday of each month from noon to 4:30 p.m. for training.
+The clinic is closed the first Thursday of each month for training.
 The pharmacy is open Monday through Friday from 7:30 a.m. to 4:30 p.m.

 Services Provided - The services provided by the Grand Forks AFB Clinic include:

-Special Needs - A Q-coded family, otherwise known as a family member identified with special needs will have completed a facility determination prior to coming to Grand Forks Air Force Base.
+Special Needs - A Q-coded family, otherwise known as an EFMP family member identified with special needs will have completed a facility determination prior to coming to Grand Forks Air Force Base.
 Services and support groups will be referred by their specialty doctor or their primary care manager.

 Dental Services - At this time, only active-duty service members can be seen for routine dental care.
 Family members and retirees are seen on a space-available basis for emergency care only.
 To make a routine appointment call the dental clinic at 701-747-5393.
 Comprehensive dental care is available to all assigned active-duty members.
 Routine care for other classes of beneficiaries is limited and prioritized below: